CQCL/hugr/specification/hugr.md

 differences include:

-  - MLIR uses names everywhere, which internally are mapped to some kind of hyperedge; we have explicit edges in the structure (and copy nodes rather than hyperedges).
+  - MLIR uses names everywhere, which internally are mapped to some kind of hyperedge; we have explicit edges in the structure.

       - However, we can think of every output nodeport being a unique SSA/SSI name.